farkasf/override/level04/walkthrough.md

 ## methodology
 - ret2libc attack

-Since the <code>gets</code> function is vulnerable to buffer overflow, we use it to perform a ret2libc attack.
-Calculating the offset is quite tricky, as a child process is created in the <code>main</code> function and there's no way for the segfault to occur because the parent is still waiting.
-However, there is an easy way to bypass this situation:
+The `gets` function is vulnerable to a buffer overflow, which allows us to perform a ret2libc attack.
+Calculating the offset is tricky because a child process is created in the `main` function, and there’s no way for a segmentation fault to occur since the parent process is still waiting.
+However, we can bypass this issue with the following steps:
 ``` shell
 (gdb) set follow-fork-mode child
 (gdb) r